Genesis — The Bible Teaching Commentary

 You will not surely die.
 For God knows that in the day that you eat of it your eyes will be opened, and you will be like God, knowing good and evil.
 (Genesis 3:4-5)

 The serpent spoke in outright contradiction to God’s word.
 Eve knew and practiced God’s Word, but an appealing promise caught her off guard.
 Note the nature of the promise.
-You do not have a way of independently testing it without disobeying or setting aside God’s clear warning and its negative consequences.
+You do not have a way to test it independently without disobeying or setting aside God’s clear warning and its negative consequences.
 How is this like some modern marketing tricks?
-This is important with regard to temptation.
+This is important regarding temptation.

 The serpent has not clearly defined his purpose in all this.
 A stranger causes all this doubt in that one short moment to fly through her formerly pure mind.
 Perhaps we underestimate the place thoughts can have on our minds even when we do not ‘believe’ them.